“Do you speak English?” the girl asked the German speaking waiter immediately after she and her friend set foot in the restaurant.

 International Travel Tips for Getting Along Well in a Foreign Country:

 - Next time you find yourself in an unfamiliar situation, take a moment to sit and assess the situation and then ask for help using “Please” and “Thank you” in the local language to open the doors of communication.
 Most people in other countries are happy and willing to help you, even if they don’t speak your language.
+Overcoming language barriers is not hard to do with a little preparation.

 - “Please” and “Thank you” are the two most important words that you can learn in any language.
 Learn them wherever you go and use them liberally.